Blue Topaz Rings – A Buyers Guide

 No guide for buying blue topaz rings would be complete without discussing prices.

-With respect to the gemstone itself, according to GIA, when it was first introduced to the market, treated blue topaz sold for $20 to $40 per carat.
+With respect to the gemstone itself, according to gemstone authority GIA, when it was first introduced to the market, treated blue topaz sold for $20 to $40 per carat.
 But oversupply led to huge drops in wholesale prices.
-Today, prices for faceted blue topaz is typically down to less than US$10 per carat.
+Today, prices for faceted blue topaz are typically down to less than US$10 per carat.

-TABLE 1: No guide for buying blue topaz rings would be complete without discussing prices.
+TABLE 1: Blue topaz price per carat chart.
+How is the Price per carat blue topaz?
+No guide for buying blue topaz rings would be complete without discussing prices.
 The above table is faceted gemstones (only) with typical retail pricing expressed in US dollars.
 Wholesale pricing is significantly less.
-[SOURCE: The International Gem Society “IGS Gem Price Guide”, Accessed Sept 2020]
+[SOURCE: The International Gem Society “IGS Gem Price Guide”]

 As seen in table 1 above if you are interested in darker shades of blue, expect the prices to go up.
-All things being equal, a London Blue topaz ring will be more expensive than a sky blue topaz ring.
+All things being equal, London Blue topaz rings will be more expensive than sky blue topaz rings.
 But keep in mind that pricing for each blue will reflect the gemstone quality.

-As with all gemstones pricing reflects quality.
+Blue topaz is generally not that expensive.
+As with all gemstones pricing reflects quality and blue topaz price per carat will be based on stone quality.
 For faceted stones London blue topaz is US$10 – $27 per carat, Swiss blue topaz is US$7 – $17 per carat and Sky blue topaz is US$3 – $18 per carat.
 These prices are typical US retail.
 Keep in mind that a significant portion of the gemstones cost is not the stone itself but the labour that comes with the cutting process.